See also the 'Biochar and water filtration' section on the 'Resources' page for articles and overview of desalination and general water filtration

 *?modified USB cables/alligator clips for charging the powerbank (self-powering desal)

-*150mm cable ties - used to connect the 2 sides of the pollen mesh to build the electrode structure/container
+*150mm cable ties - used to build the biochar electrode container

 -plastic fermenter tap with 'O ring' and swivel head for last CDI module water output

 1-unmilled biochar from Kon-Tiki 'Rolls' (for vertical water column, half filled)

 2-CDI modules for salt removal.
 TLUD biochar/milled biochar from Kon-Tiki 'Rolls' for biochar electrodes/capacitors

 *powered by a powerbank that puts out power to 3 step-up/down converters and is ?powered by the desalination

 Add to the filtration system if the water is brackish, tested with a TDS meter (300-600 mg/Litre is the desirable salt concentration in potable water - any higher is unhealthy for human